 Overall winner: Apple iPhone 11 Pro

 This is one of the closest competitions we’ve ever had and that’s a testament to the quality of flagship phones today.
 Apple’s iPhone 11 Pro is an exceptional device that offers more power and stamina, and superior video capture capability.
-Google’s Pixel 4 matches the iPhone in most areas, or comes very close, possibly surpassing it for still photography, but we love the high refresh rate in the screen and it also offers unique features like air gestures, and the best voice assistant experience you can get right now, all while coming in $200 cheaper.
+Google’s Pixel 4 matches the iPhone in most areas, or comes very close, and possibly surpasses it for still photography.
+Plus we love the high refresh rate in the screen, and it offers unique features like air gestures, and the best voice assistant experience you can get right now — all while coming in $200 cheaper.

 The thing is, this decision will be easy for many people: If you’ve been using an iPhone, you’ll want an 11 Pro, if you’ve been using a Pixel, you’ll want the Pixel 4.
-If you’re not wedded to either, you might want to go for the iPhone since it has a significantly better battery life.
+If you’re not wedded to either, you might want to go for the iPhone 11 Pro, because the weak battery life of the Pixel 4 will be a deal breaker for many.